diyaj1210/CineDeck/README.md

 # 🎬 CineDeck – Responsive Movie Card Web App

-CineDeck is a visually appealing, responsive web interface that mimics a mini Netflix-style frontend.
+CineDeck is a visually appealing, responsive web interface that mimics a **mini Netflix-style frontend**.
 Built using **HTML, CSS**, and **vanilla JavaScript**, it features a dynamic grid of movie cards, a real-time search filter, and a dark/light theme toggle for an interactive user experience.

 ---